 Consider a guarantor loan if:

-• You have limited savings but strong income to service a loan
+• You have limited savings but strong income to service a loan.

-• You have family members willing and financially able to provide a guarantee
+• You have family members willing and financially able to provide a guarantee.

-• You want to avoid Lenders Mortgage Insurance
+• You want to avoid Lenders Mortgage Insurance (LMI).

-• You're looking to enter the market sooner rather than waiting to save a larger deposit
+• You're looking to enter the market sooner rather than waiting to save a larger deposit.

 Both you and your potential guarantor should seek independent financial and legal advice before proceeding with this arrangement.